-UNDERSTANDING THE SOUNDS YOU MAY HEAR
+UNDERSTANDING THE SOUNDS YOU MAY HEAR A

 Your new high-efficiency refrigerator may make unfamiliar sounds.
-Don't be alarmed, these are all normal sounds.
+These are all normal sounds and soon will become familiar to you.
+They also indicate your refrigerator is operating as designed.
 Hard surfaces, such as vinyl or wood floors, walls, and kitchen cabinets may make sounds more noticeable.
 Listed below are descriptions of some of the most common sounds you may hear, and what is causing them.